 The Senetas CM remote management application screen for reporting the FIPS status is found on the User Management screen, in the Access tab under FIPS PUB 140-2 Mode.

-Figure 17 - FIPS Approved and non-Approved mode selection
+Figure 15 - FIPS Approved and non-Approved mode selection via CM

-Note: Read all of the instructions in this section before installing, configuring, and operating the CN6000 Series Encryptors.
+Note: Read all of the instructions in this section before installing, configuring, and operating CS Series Encryptors.

 8.1 Delivery